 What are the Rights and Responsibilities given to Parents and the School?

-Parents often contact the school to assert their ‘rights’ to access their child or request the school to take the steps that they want.
-The Family Law Act (1975) Cth does not confer parents with any ‘rights’ and instead the obligation is to act in accordance with the best interests of the child when determining what and how much time each parent is able to spend with their child.
+Parents may contact schools requesting to access their child, or requesting that schools take particular steps or actions in relation to the care of the child.
+It is important to know that the Family Law Act (1975) Cth does not confer parents with any ‘rights’ and instead imposes the obligation to act in accordance with the best interests of the child when determining how much time each parent is able to spend with their child.
 This notion is consistent with the school’s duty of care to the students, rather than to the parents.
-When considering the best interests of the child, the court encourages meaningful relationships between the parent and the child and it protects that child from harm or from being exposed to family violence.
+As a school, you must act in a way that protects the best interests of the child, rather than demands from parents.

 What is Equal Shared Parental Responsibility?

 The Family Law Act (1975) Cth provides that there is a presumption of equal shared parental responsibility.
 Under this shared responsibility, it is important that both parents are given all information concerning the child.
 This can include school reports, newsletters and information about school functions.
 Due to equal shared parental responsibility, if there is a significant long-term issue regarding the child and their education, parents are required to consult with each other and make a genuine effort to come to a resolution.
 Furthermore, it is not the school’s job to ‘police’ the parenting arrangements.
 The parents have an onus to provide the school with updated orders and if they provide conflicting instructions the school can require that the parents deal with the conflicting instructions themselves and then report back.